Healthy You - Every Day

 Flu season

-Summer’s over and fall is in the air.
 It’s time to start thinking about your annual influenza vaccine, and about what you can do to keep yourself and your friends and family healthy this coming flu season.

 Flu is nothing to sneeze about

 Influenza is not something to take lightly.
 It can be very serious for some people, including the elderly, children and those with chronic conditions.
-And even if you don’t get seriously ill, having the flu can put a dent in your normal activities, causing you to feel poorly and miss work or school.
+And even if you don’t get seriously ill, having the flu can put a dent in your normal activities, causing you to feel awful and miss work or school.

-“Vaccination remains our best strategy to reduce the likelihood of infection and, for those who do become infected, decrease the severity of illness and likelihood of hospitalization.”
-Dr. Friel says.
+“Vaccination remains our best strategy to reduce the likelihood of infection and, for those who do become infected, decrease the severity of illness and likelihood of hospitalization,” Dr. Friel says.

 Sometimes people who are otherwise healthy don’t think they need the flu vaccine, Dr. Friel says.
 However, anyone can get the flu, and once they have it, they can infect others in their households and communities.
 Even otherwise healthy individuals can end up with serious complications from influenza.